Technology

 Full-service capabilities

-Subject matter knowledge
+Subject matter experience

 M&A Year in Review